 We have both been involved in permaculture and local food activism and education since before we joined forces in Costa Rica in 2003.
 Jona specializes in plant propagation and was a greenhouse grower for a couple of decades, during which time he began learning about, and eventually taught, permaculture.
 Gretchen also coordinates and guides experiential education trips for students, abroad and domestically.
 Recently, Gretchen created "Southern Appalachian Expeditions", where students from around the country come to learn about Yancey County's unique cultural and ecological heritage.

 We moved back to the States in 2004, to Gretchen's hometown in northeast Florida, where we started and managed the area's first farmer's market, community garden, and local food education programs - which are still thriving today!
-We moved to the Burnsville area in 2012, both having family in the area, and couldn't get seeds and trees in the ground fast enough.
+We moved South Toe in 2012, in our attempts to be close to family, while also having land to grow food and a strong community.
 We began selling at the Yancey Market in 2013.

 Our gardens are cultivated with hand tools, utilizing low-to-no-till, and low-input organic growing methods.
 We grow about a half-acre of intensive annual vegetables for local markets, restaurants and bi-weekly farm pick-ups.
 We have also planted a mixed fruit and nut orchard, as well as a variety of perennials such as asparagus, berries, grapes, apples, and inoculated mushroom logs.

 In the Farm Kitchen we make delicious farm-based products such as seasonal greens pesto, jams/jellies and most importantly, Pica Rica hot sauce!
 This space is also used for events and workshops, focusing on casual, family-friendly farm dinners throughout the season.
 Join our "Farm Events" email to keep in the loop!